ClickCease

 ATVs

-Polaris Industries is issuing a product defect recall for hundreds of Outlaw 110 EFI Youth All-Terrain Vehicles (ATVs) sold in the United States and Canada due to a potential fire hazard.
+Due to a potential fire hazard, Polaris Industries is issuing a product defect recall for hundreds of Outlaw 110 EFI Youth All-Terrain Vehicles (ATVs) sold in the United States and Canada.

 According to a report in Consumer Affairs, the inner layer of the fuel line can leak, posing a fire hazard.
 So far, the company has received two reports of fuel leaks.
-No fires or injuries have been reported.
+There have been no reports of fires or injuries.
 This recall involves certain VINs of Polaris Model Year 2022 Outlaw 110 EFI Youth ATVs.

 Details of the ATV Fire Hazard Recall

-The recalled ATVs were sold in gray/lime and gray/pink color combinations.
-POLARIS is printed on both sides of the vehicle below the headlights and on both sides of the seat.
+Gray/lime and gray/pink color combinations were available for the recalled ATVs.
+Both sides of the vehicle, below the headlights and on both sides of the seat, bear the POLARIS print.
 “Outlaw 110” is printed on both sides of the chassis.
-The vehicle identification number of VIN is located in the left side wheel well.
+The vehicle identification number, or VIN, is located in the left side wheel well.

-The ATVs, which were made in Taiwan, were sold by Polaris dealers nationwide from September 2021, through November 2021 for about $3,600.
-Officials are urging those who have these vehicles to stop using them right away to prevent the fire hazard from causing serious injuries.
+The ATVs, made in Taiwan, were sold by Polaris dealers nationwide from September 2021 through November 2021 for about $3,600.
+Officials are urging those who have these vehicles to stop using them immediately to prevent the fire hazard from causing serious injuries.

 Product Liability Issues

-If you have been injured by a defective product, it would be a good idea to preserve it in its current condition so an expert can examine it thoroughly for evidence of defects, malfunctions, design flaws, etc. An experienced product defect attorney will be able to advise injured victims and families regarding their legal rights and options.
+If a defective product has injured you, keeping it in its original state is good so an expert can thoroughly inspect it for signs of defects, malfunctions, design flaws, etc. An experienced product defect attorney will be able to advise injured victims and families regarding their legal rights and options.

 Source: https://www.consumeraffairs.com/news/polaris-recalls-youth-all-terrain-vehicles-011222.html